 This water-soluble fertilizer is specifically formulated for blooming plants.
 It’s easy to use and has just the right amount of nutrients in it to promote more flowers from your peony plant.
-It’s affordable and easy to use!
+Plus, it’s affordable and easy to use!
 You just need a watering can and something to use to measure out the amount specified in the instructions.
 Apply around the base of your peony plant and watch it thrive.

 Peonies should be fertilized twice a season; the first time you fertilize will be early in the spring.
 Wait until you see shoots coming from the plant.
 Once the shoots reach about three to six inches in length, you can apply your first round of fertilizer.
 Do not apply directly to the plant, but rather around the base.
 Applying the fertilizer to the plant itself can result in burning or even killing your plant.
 The second time you fertilize, you’ll want to wait until the plant has produced buds that are the size of peas.
 This will give the plant another boost as it prepares to push out big, luscious flowers.

 After that second feeding, your peony plant should be good for the season.
-However, if you’re noticing signs of stress or the number of flowers you’re getting doesn’t seem right, you can supplement with a bone meal product for strong root growth and flower setting.
+However, if you’re noticing signs of stress or the number of flowers you’re getting doesn’t seem right, you can supplement your routine with a bone meal product for strong root growth and flower setting.

-Peonies are some of the most famous and beloved flowers on the planet.
+Peonies are some of the most beloved flowers on the planet.
 They’re grown all over the world for their beauty, their history, and their application in medicine.
 They’re easy to care for, so jump right in and try your hand at growing these stunning flowering plants.